raquelparrondo/raquelparrondo/README.md

 - 🔭 I’m currently developing my Master thesis on Pharmacoinformatics and Machine Learning.
 - 🌱 I’m currently enrolled in Bioinformatics for Health Sciences at University Pompeu Fabra.
 - 💬 Ask me about anything you want, I'll always try to help.
-- 📫 How to reach me: raquelparrondo2000@gmail.com
+- 📫 If you want to reach me: raquelparrondo2000@gmail.com.
 - ⚡ Fun fact: I sing in a Gospel choir and like going to the gym.

 ## Skills